 Cosmetic concerns are not the only issues for having blepharoplasty; excess skin hanging over your eyes may impair your vision as well.

-For more information about eyelid surgery (blepharoplasty) in the Chicago area, please contact board-certified plastic surgeon, Dr. David Dreyfuss today.
+For more information about blepharoplasty eyelid surgery in Chicago and the surrounding areas, please contact board-certified plastic surgeon, Dr. David Dreyfuss today.

 Eyelid surgery is designed to remove the excess skin, muscle, and fat from the lower and upper eyelids.
 As with any surgical procedure, realistic expectations and good health are critical to achieving a successful result.
 Patients with ophthalmological, circulatory, or severe health conditions are not good candidates for this surgery.